ICU rehabilitation with virtual reality

 “An open mind and curiosity about what works for the patient; that is very important.”

 So who are these people who build bridges between science, technology and social issues?
 That is what we will be asking a number of collaboration partners about in the near future.
 Lise Beumeler – PhD researcher at RuG Campus Fryslân – starts first.
 She is currently finalising her research at the Intensive Care (IC) ward of the Medical Centre Leeuwarden.
-Together with 8D Games, it developed a virtual reality game that helps ICU patients perform rehabilitation exercises.
+Together with 8D, it developed a virtual reality game that helps ICU patients perform rehabilitation exercises.
 Beumeler: “The pandemic underlined for me that we do have to look at digital tools for care.

 People who have undergone ICU admission are a vulnerable patient group.
 That makes it extra important to gear innovations closely to what they can handle, right from the start.
 Beumeler: ´We started very small.
-Together with a group of recovering ICU patients, we tried out a number of existing games, using different types of hardware that 8D Games had brought along.
+Together with a group of recovering ICU patients, we tried out a number of existing games, using different types of hardware that 8D had brought along.
 From Kinect to laptop and VR glasses.
 Soon, we noticed that participants went completely ‘wild’ especially with that VR experience.
 People were absorbed in the new experience and that seemed to have a beneficial effect on exercise behaviour.’

 rehabilitation virtual reality